ClusterCockpit/cc-metric-store/README.md

 4. `GET /api/{cluster}/peek`
     - Return a map from every node in the specified cluster to a map from every metric to the newest value available for that metric
     - All cpu/socket level metrics are aggregated to the node level
+5. `POST /api/write`
+    - You can send lines of the InfluxDB line protocol to this endpoint and they will be written to the store (Basically an alternative to NATS)

 ### Run tests